Hyundai N 2025 Vision Gran Turismo

 The flexible CFRP monocoque structure and compact lightweight fuel cell stacks keep the car extremely lean with just 972 kg.
 This provides the Vision GT with a power-to-weight ratio that rivals the most exotic supercars.
 A low center of gravity and the powerful IIDC make this car equally enjoyable on the race track.

 The compact, lightweight dual fuel cell stacks provide 50kW (680PS) of electric power through a chemical reaction of hydrogen and oxygen.2Supercapacitor

 The supercapacitor system generates an additional 150kW (204PS) by using energy that gets regenerated during braking and idling.

 Four ultra-high-speed independent in-wheel motors create the remarkable power that comes from the fuel cell system to provide optimal traction.4Liquid Hydrogen Tank

 The liquid hydrogen tank is made from carbon-fiber for both safety and weight reduction.
 The tank was designed in a U-shape to achieve optimal weight distribution with a low center of gravity.

 5Motor Control Unit

-The IIDC (Independent In-wheel motor Drive Control) system controls power delivery that best demonstrates itself on a challenging racetrack, especially on the chicane, where N cars really shine.
+The IIDC (Independent In-wheel motor Drive Control) system controls power delivery that best demonstrates itself on a challenging racetrack, especially on the chicane where N cars can show their full potential.